 Many businesses list their address as a specific milepost along the highway.
 To help make sense of that, the park entrance is milepost 237.
 Mileposts higher in number are north (i.e., towards Healy), and mileposts lower in number are south (i.e., towards Cantwell).
 So, if a hotel lists their address as milepost 239, they are two miles north of the park entrance.

-A valuable resource for finding a place to stay is the Greater Healy/Denali Chamber of Commerce.
+To begin your search, a valuable resource for finding a place to stay is the Denali Chamber of Commerce.

 Lodging Inside the Park

 Within the park, lodging is limited to a handful of privately owned, remote wilderness lodges in the Kantishna area, at the end of the Park Road.
 These lodges sit on privately owned land (i.e., "inholdings" within the park) and are not operated by the National Park Service.